lizardsystem/lizard-fewsnorm/README.rst

 We mainly want to display locations and their timeseries.
 Use the REST API or the Lizard interface to browse through the data.

-TODO: edit this paragraph( from all fews norm databases are synchronized into a single (django-) database for quick searching through multiple sources.)
+Multiple FEWS Norm databases can be defined in FewsNormSource.
+We want to search through locations/parameters/... from all those databases in a fast way.
+To accomplish this, locations, parameters, modules and timeseries (without data) are synchronized to a single database.

 Usage
 -----